Google “Nighttime Clear Aligners,” and one of the first results you’ll see are Smile Direct Club’s Nighttime Clear Aligners®️.

 Founded in 2014, Smile Direct is one of the oldest and most well-known home aligner companies.
-Since their founding, they’ve served over 700,000 customers.
+Since their founding, they’ve served over 1 million customers.
 Technically, Invisalign is older and more experienced, but Invisalign is an in-office aligner system, not an at-home one (plus Invisalign doesn’t offer nighttime treatments).

 Until 2019, Smile Direct had a manufacturing partnership with Align Technology, the company behind Invisalign.
 As a result, they were able to combine the next-level products of Invisalign with the convenience of home treatment.
 Although that partnership has ended, Smile Direct can still leverage its experience over its competitors.